 - Be aware of fees.
 A private practice may charge higher fees, especially if specialists have many years of experience or are popular with a large clientele.

-- Know that reputation influences cost.
+- Know that reputation may influence cost.
 A private practitioner may be worth the additional costs if you are seeking a particular therapist or psychologist based on their reputation.
-You may also experience greater confidentiality in this case.

-- Try community resources.
+- Try community resources or apps.
 Community clinics or counseling apps may be less costly, offering more affordable therapy options that charge flat fees per session or a monthly subscription fee.

 - Try group therapy.
 Group therapies may be less costly than individual therapy.
 They may also introduce you to communities of people who share your concerns and may understand what you’re going through.

 - Stay in your coverage network.
-Check with your insurance company before you see a specialist to make sure your provider is within your coverage network.
+If you’re insured, check with your insurance company before you see a specialist to make sure your provider is within your coverage network.
 Out-of-network professionals will cost you more out of pocket.

 - Ask about paying on a sliding scale.
 Many therapists and psychologists offer sliding fees if you don’t have insurance to help you afford your treatment.

 Ultimately, choosing between a psychologist or a therapist depends on your needs and overall goals.
 Either type of mental health professional can help you establish and achieve therapy goals.